Available with Advanced license.

 - Click Next.

-- In the Orthorectification Settings window, under the Elevation Source drop-down menu, choose DTM.
+- In the Orthorectification Settings window, under the Elevation Source, select Use DEM Product and choose Digital Surface Model.

 - In the Color Balance Settings, uncheck Select Mosaic Candidates and accept all other default options.
 Click Next.

-- In the Seamline Settings window, under the Computation Method drop-down menu, choose Veroni.
+- In the Seamline Settings window, under the Computation Method drop-down menu, choose Veronoi.
 Click Next.

-- Click Finish to generate the final orthomosaic.
+- Accept all remaining default setting and click Finish to generate the final orthomosaic.

 In this tutorial, you created an ortho mapping workspace for drone imagery and used tools in the Ortho Mapping tab to apply a photogrammetric adjustment with ground control points.
 You then used the Ortho Mapping Products Wizard to generate a DEM and an orthomosaic.
 For more information on these topics, see the following: